1. Home

 Work-life balance definition

-By definition, the term work-life balance describes a state in which the components of a work and private life are in perfect harmony with each other.
-This means completing daily work without any part of private life (health, family & friends, culture & hobbies) becoming neglected and vice-versa.
-This doesn’t have to mean that all areas of life receive the same attention, but rather that employees can consciously distribute their time and energy between their work and private life according to their wishes.
+This doesn’t have to mean that all areas of life receive the same attention; rather, employees can consciously distribute their time and energy between their work and private lives according to their wishes.

 How important is work-life balance?

 For both employers and employees, work-life balance is steadily gaining in importance and becoming a priority point for both parties.
-Self-organization and self-determination ensure for employees while employers benefit from better health and increased motivation of their employees.
+Self-organisation and self-determination ensure for employees while employers benefit from better health and increased motivation of their employees.

-A good work-life balance are also an important component of employer branding and have an impact on both the image and the competitiveness of a company.
-Those who improve the work-life balance of their team also improve employee retention and can thus effectively prevent strong staff fluctuations.
+Those who improve their team’s work-life balance also improve employee retention and can thus effectively prevent strong staff fluctuations.

 Suitable measures for improvement